Amrit-S/personal-website/README.md

 ### Acknowledgements

-Any of the non-personal project related images are not mine, but rather photos under the Creative Commons license that I am using, most notably from Unsplash (see [https://unsplash.com/license](license)).
+Any of the non-personal project related images are not mine, but rather photos under the Creative Commons license that I am using, most notably from Unsplash (see [license](https://unsplash.com/license)).

-The butterfly animation I would like to give credit to these CodePen authors [https://codepen.io/Thumper/pen/RxGrwM](Thumper) and [https://codepen.io/Katrine-Marie/pen/MYZNOG](Katrine-Marie Burmeister) for their code.
+The butterfly animation I would like to give credit to these CodePen authors [Thumper](https://codepen.io/Thumper/pen/RxGrwM) and [Katrine-Marie Burmeister](https://codepen.io/Katrine-Marie/pen/MYZNOG) for their code.

 I also want to credit Pascal van Gemert as I used his website outline and style as a creative starting point to mold my own.
-His website is linked [http://www.pascalvangemert.nl/#/profile](here) for reference.
+His website is linked [here](http://www.pascalvangemert.nl/#/profile) for reference.

 ## Dependencies